jvanstraten/fletcher_streams/README.md

 `Vec` representation does not have this limitation.
 Without flattening domains, the only way to represent such a river would be to support multiple root domains, in which case the shape information would be lost entirely.

+TODO (johanpel): In the paper we used type trees in which what here is called
+                 domains is shown as big nested circles that form physical streams and their nested child streams.
+                 It's a slightly different view.
+I think the view of streamspace type trees as in the paper conveys all this info at once, plus more.
+                 I would suggest to use only this view to project all these concepts on.
+We need to remove the flattening thing described in the last two paragraphs and weave in the formal description
+                 ahead:

 #### Formal description